 Sometimes a drink just tastes better with a little help from something else.

 The Star Gazer has a soft, sweet taste, thanks to the vanilla and pineapple combination (which I was skeptical about at first, but it’s actually quite good!).

 Your choice of rum will also really impact the flavor of this drink, too – I used Goslings because I had it on hand from a cake I made last month and it turned out to be a good compliment.

-I also liked squeezing the lime into the drink, but The Husband didn’t – he didn’t care for the sweet & sour combo.
+I also liked squeezing the lime into the drink, but an old friend of mine didn’t – he didn’t care for the sweet & sour combo.